Best Openbridge Alternative 2026 - Amazon Data for BigQuery

 Brand Managers

-Pricing Comparison
+Pricing comparison

 Pricing is where many teams get surprised.
 Here's what to expect:

-Openbridge Pricing
+Openbridge pricing

-Factors: Data volume, account count, report types
+Factors: data volume, account count, report types

-Setup fees: may apply
+Setup fees: may apply depending on plan

-Historical data: Additional cost
+Historical data: typically additional cost

-Note: Contact Openbridge directly for current pricing
+Contact Openbridge directly for current pricing.

-Setup fees: None
+Setup fees: none

 Total Cost of Ownership